Miyan0/qif2json/README.md

 Supported encoding are `utf-8` and `cp1252`.
 Default is `cp1252`.
 Make sure you pass the correct one.

 Based on [Qif Format](https://en.wikipedia.org/wiki/Quicken_Interchange_Format) and my own observations on **my** data.

+This project uses [Poetry](https://poetry.eustace.io/) but you can use any virtual environment manager, or none.

+Anyway, if you only want to convert a qif file to json, you don't need the whole project, just download `qif2json.py` in the `qif2json` folder.

 ---